Extras cover in private health insurance

 What is extras cover health Insurance?

-Extras-only health insurance, or ancillary cover, is a type of health insurance that provides cover for ‘general’ treatments and services from medical and allied health professionals not typically subsidised through Medicare.
-These ‘extras’ could include dental treatment, optical devices such as glasses, physiotherapy, and podiatry.
-Typically, these ‘extras’ are not covered by Medicare, and this type of insurance could help cover your out-of-pocket costs.
+Extras-only health insurance, or ancillary cover, helps pay for treatments and services from medical and allied health professionals not typically subsidised through Medicare.
+These ‘extras’ can include dental, optical, physiotherapy, and podiatry.
+As these services aren’t typically covered by Medicare, this type of insurance can help reduce your out-of-pocket expenses.

 What are the different levels of extras health insurance?